FAQ questions for parents and racers:

 - Arrive at the lodge no later than 7:30am.
 The earlier, the better and the less rushed you and the kids will feel.
 When going to races realize most often the cafeterias at the different resorts are not open as early as we arrive so make sure your child has something to eat for breakfast.

-- Find the line for sign in and get your race bib.
-There may be separate lines for boys' and girls' registration, so be aware of the line you are in.
-You can pre-register for races online and this is highly recommended!!
-Use https://adminskiracing.com Make sure you hang onto your racers' bibs and do not alter them in any way.
+-You must pre-register for races online.
+Use https://adminskiracing.com Coaches will specify a location to receive bibs for the beginning of the race.
+Make sure you hang onto your racers' bibs and do not alter them in any way.
 Some mountains use "disposable" bibs and then you won't have to return the bib.
 But if it's a cloth bib, you will have to turn it in at the end of the race (as is the case at most other ski area races).
 IN ANY CASE, you may not write on it or tape it or alter it in any way.
 To do so may disqualify your child from the race.

 - Find the line to purchase lift passes (racers do need one).
 The best place to put a lift ticket on race day is on the strap of the goggles.
 Sometimes a racer won't have his/her coat or pants if they take them off for their race run.
 So don't put them on their clothing.
 You can also purchase lift passes for yourself at a discount (both lines are usually near each other).